Travel: Exploring Wildland, a conservation-focused approach to luxury stays in Scotland

 That is another aspect bringing in some international flavour of craftsmanship and heritage, helping weave the high-thread-count fabric that is Wildland, forming a key part of the rich tapestry of Scotland’s scenery.
 “When we try to pick out anything by itself, we find it hitched to everything else in the universe,” says Wildland, quoting John Muir, the Scots-born founder of the modern conservation movement.

 Wildland’s guesthouse rooms start at £495 per night for two sharing, with meals (breakfast, lunch and snack) included.
 Self-catered for up to a party of five starts from £1,350 self-catered for three nights, and exclusive hire for up to a party of 12 with catering included starts at £10,000 for a minimum of two nights.
-For hospitality reservations, contact +44 (0)1540 661619 and/or [email protected] and for more information see https://wildland.scot/.
+For hospitality reservations, contact +44 (0)1540 661619 and/or [email protected].

 Comments